Liquid Petroleum Gas

 An application for the original or renewal license shall be made on forms provided by the SFM.
 The application for a license to engage in the business of LPG shall be accompanied with proof of public liability insurance.
 The public liability insurance shall be issued by a public liability insurance carrier showing coverage of at least $1,000,000 for each incident, and $2,000,000 in total coverage.

 The application shall be signed by an authorized representative of the applicant.
 If the application is made by a partnership, it shall be signed by at least one partner.
 If the application is made by a corporation or association other than a partnership, it shall be signed by the principal officers, or authorized agents.

-Following receipt of the properly completed application, an inspection, completion of all inspection requirements, and compliance with the provision of the statute and these rules, the Division shall issue a license.
+Following receipt of the properly completed application, an inspection, completion of all inspection requirements, and compliance with the provision of the statute and these rules, our office shall issue a license.

-Original licenses shall be valid for one year from the date of application.
-Thereafter, each license shall be renewed annually and renewals shall be valid for one year from issuance.
+Original licenses shall be valid for one year from the date of issuance.

 CERTIFICATE OF REGISTRATION

-Application for an LPG certificate shall be made in writing to the Division.
+Application for an LPG certificate shall be made in writing to The Utah State Fire Marshal.
 The application shall be signed by the applicant.

 The applicant shall pass an initial examination with a score of 70 percent or greater.

 LP Gas Basic Filling Procedures for Exam